 - Bananas: Slice them thick enough to hold their texture and flavor in each bite.

-- Vanilla and Salt: Do not skip adding the vanilla and salt, it really makes the dulce de leche flavor pop!
+- Vanilla and Salt: Do not skip adding the vanilla and salt, it really makes the dulce de leche flavor pop, just like my caramel cornflake clusters!

 The name "banoffee" is a blend of "banana" and "toffee," highlighting its main flavors.
 Often topped with whipped cream and sometimes chocolate shavings, it's rich, sweet, and utterly indulgent.